dazuma/toys/toys/docs/guide.md

     {arg1: "foo", arg2: nil, arg3: []}

-Tools can include any number of `required_arg` and `optional_arg` directives, declaring any number of required and optional arguments, but they can have only at most one `remaining_args` directive.
+Tools can include any number of `required_arg` and `optional_arg` directives, declaring any number of required and optional arguments.
+But tools can have at most only one `remaining_args` directive.

-#### Descriptions and the Args DSL
+#### Descriptions and the args DSL

 Positional arguments may also have short and long descriptions, which are displayed in online help.
 Set descriptions via the `desc:` and `long_desc:`